 HPD also implemented an online and text engagement tool using coUrbanize, participated in community events to gather input, and convened a group of Community Partners with representatives from more than 30 neighborhood organizations who advised the City at bi-monthly meetings throughout the process.

-A critical strategy to the implementation of this plan is a Request for Proposal (RFP) for the development of City-owned vacant land.
+A critical strategy to the implementation of this plan is the Brownsville RFP for the development of City-owned vacant land.
 An RFP is a competitive review process in which HPD asks developers to submit project proposals that respond to defined goals and guidelines that are informed by the community.
-Non-profit and for-profit teams are eligible to apply for and seek City financing for their proposals.
+Non-profit and for-profit were eligible to apply for and seek City financing for their proposals.
 HPD works together with development teams to ensure that projects are designed and built in keeping with the agency's standards for quality construction and environmental sustainability.

-The Brownsville RFP, issued on August 23, encourages respondents to incorporate that goals and strategies outlined in this neighborhood plan.
+The RFP, issued on August 23, 2017 and designated on July 26, 2018, encouraged respondents to incorporate that goals and strategies outlined in this neighborhood plan.
 The RFP features three themes that reflect community priorities:

 The plan is organized around eight strategies to guide City agencies and local organizations as they design and implement work in the neighborhood.
 Any investment has the potential to accomplish multiple goals, and it is important that they aim to achieve a common vision, consider holistic impacts, and identify opportunities for synergy.